 Conflict is something that many people try to avoid at all costs.
 There are also some out there who seek conflict and drama.
 However, for most people, conflict makes us cringe.
 The idea of fighting with people we love is hard and should be hard.
 This can be especially difficult when the people affected by this conflict are your children.
 In an open adoption situation, you want what’s best for the child, but you may have different ideas of what that is.
 You can also often let pride get in the way of the relationship.
 This can be true when it comes to any kind of relationship.

 One of the first things you should do when establishing an open adoption situation is to sit down and talk about what that means for each of you.
-You shouldn’t just simply agree to an open adoption and not know what that looks like for each party.
+You shouldn’t just simply agree to open adoption and not know what that looks like for each party.
 Establishing communication from the very beginning will mean the world when it comes to your relationship moving forward.
-If you are able to establish a relationship of give and take early on, this will definitely help in the event that conflict arises in the future.
+If you can establish a relationship of giving and take it early on, this will definitely help if a conflict arises in the future.

-In any relationship one of the key steps to making a relationship work is to establish open communication.
+In any relationship, one of the key steps to making a relationship work is to establish open communication.
 When conflict arises, have a system or a plan in place on how to address that.
-It would be amazing if you could discuss this before the adoption finalized.
+It would be amazing if you could discuss this before the adoption is finalized.
 Talk with other parties to find out what conflict resolution will look like.
-You know yourself best and know how you best address conflict in your other relationships.
+You know yourself best and know how you best to address conflict in your other relationships.
 Utilize some of these tools and express these tools to the other party.
 When the other person knows how you handle conflict, you may find that he or she knows how to approach conflict better when it comes to your relationship.
-You will also know how to approach conflict and how to approach the other party in a wise and productive manner.
+You will also know how to approach conflict and how to approach the other party wisely and productively.